HussainAther/philosophy/neuro/fmri.md

 about Localization of Function."
 They put forward the thought experiment of a radio repair man taking a tube from a radio that causes the radio to whistle with the repair man concluding that he ripped out the anti-whistling tube.
 The man confuses the function of the effect the same way neuroscientists in brain lesion and neuroimaging experiments.

 Cognitive scientists who use the brain activity activation to validate cogntiive theories also fall victim to many instances of circular reasoning.
-In some situations they believe that a region in the brain causes an effect on the body and these effects on the body cause regions of the brain to activate.
+In some situations they believe that a region in the brain causes an effect on the body and these effects an the body cause regions of the brain to activate.

+We may further press fMRI researchers for their use of reverse inference of using the instances when brain regions activate to infer a cognitive process when the inference depends on the likelihood of the pattern a task employs a given cognitive process and the likelihood of the pattern of activation for the process.
+Neuropsychologist Max Coltheart raised the issue that neuroimaging has not been used in accordance with psychological theory.
+Philosopher-cognitive scientist Adina Roskies argued this it's impossible for brain imaging to be consistent with all psychological theories.